-The race schedule, briefing and start times will be sent via email, published on the Club website and the Club notice board.
-Race area information may also be announced in the same way or via the Race Officer on race day.
+The race schedule, briefing and start times will be emailed and published on the club's Facebook or WhatsApp Groups.
+Race area information may also be announced similarly or via the Race Officer on race day.

 6. COMMUNICATIONS WITH COMPETITORS